 - Swap Usage: Swap usage tracks the swap file utilization.
 A swap file enables an operating system to use hard disk space to simulate extra memory.
 When the system runs low on memory, it swaps a section of RAM being used by an idle program onto the hard disk to free up memory for other executing programs.
 When the idle, swapped out program begins executing again, it is moved back to RAM, potentially displacing some other idle program.
-This causes a large amount of hard disk reading and writing that can slow down the computer considerably.
+This causes a large amount of hard disk reading and writing that can slow down the system considerably.

 - time series chart: Shows the memory usage trend over time.

-- Interfaces: Number of network interfaces on the server.
+- Interfaces: Number of network interfaces on the server

-- Outgoing: Kilobytes of data sent per second for all monitored network devices.
+- Outgoing: Kilobytes of data sent per second for all monitored network devices

-- Incoming: Kilobytes of data received per second for all monitored network devices.
+- Incoming: Kilobytes of data received per second for all monitored network devices

-- time series chart: Shows the network incoming and outgoing volume trend over time.
+- time series chart: Shows the network incoming and outgoing volume trend over time

 - Total: Storage space, free and used, on the disk, partition or volume.
 For Linux systems, this does not include disk space reserved by the kernel.